Kannan Soundararajan: Career

-Work

 He provided a proof of a conjecture of Ron Graham in combinatorial number theory jointly with Ramachandran Balasubramanian.
-He made important contributions in settling the arithmetic Quantum Unique Ergodicity conjecture for Maass wave forms and modular forms.
+He made contributions in settling the arithmetic Quantum Unique Ergodicity conjecture for Maass wave forms and modular forms.

 Awards

 He received the Salem Prize in 2003 "for contributions to the area of Dirichlet L-functions and related character sums".
 In 2005, he won the $10,000 SASTRA Ramanujan Prize, shared with Manjul Bhargava, awarded by SASTRA in Thanjavur, India, for his outstanding contributions to number theory.
 In 2011, he was awarded the Infosys science foundation prize.
-He was awarded the Ostrowski prize in 2011, shared with lb Madsen and David Preiss, for a cornucopia of fundamental results in the last five years to go along with his brilliant earlier work.
+He was awarded the Ostrowski prize in 2011, shared with Ib Madsen and David Preiss, for a cornucopia of fundamental results in the last five years to go along with his earlier work.

 He gave an invited talk at the International Congress of Mathematicians in 2010, on the topic of "Number Theory".
 In July 2017, Soundararajan was a plenary lecturer in the Mathematical Congress of the Americas.
 He was elected to the 2018 class of fellows of the American Mathematical Society.
 Kannan Soundararajan was invited as a plenary speaker of the 2022 International Congress of Mathematicians, scheduled to take place in Saint Petersburg, but moved to Helsinki and online because of the 2022 Russian invasion of Ukraine.